hashicorp/design-system/website/docs/components/form/form-primitives/partials/code/how-to-use.md

 <Hds::Form::Label @controlId="control-ID">My label</Hds::Form::Label>
 ```

-When user input is required for the associated form control, pass in an `isRequired` argument.
+Pass an `isRequired` argument, when user input is required for the associated form control.

 ```handlebars
 <Hds::Form::Label @controlId="control-ID" @isRequired={{true}}>My label</Hds::Form::Label>
 ```

-Pass in an `isOptional` argument when the user input is optional for the associated form control:
+Pass an `isOptional` argument, when the user input is optional for the associated form control.

 ```handlebars
 <Hds::Form::Label @controlId="control-ID" @isOptional={{true}}>My label</Hds::Form::Label>
 ```

-There may be cases in which the label needs to contain more than just text.
-In this case it's possible to pass structured content to it (it's just yielded in output):
+If the label needs to contain more than just text, it's possible to pass structured content to component.
+While the correct text styling is applied to the component's container, the layout of the content inside the component is the responsibility of the product team.

+!!!
+Warning

+The `<label>` element is linked via `for` attribute to the `<input/select/textarea>` elements.
+Because this is an interactive element, it cannot have links inside of it, as nested interactive elements cannot be reached by a user with assistive technology.
+!!!

 ```handlebars
 <Hds::Form::Label @controlId="control-ID">